 It’s so interesting, I always check out other producers beat stores and love to collaborate.
-So this time, I was fortunate to get the beat from Beatdemons, who is an incredible producer, he’s worked for NBC/SNL, Bad Bunny and more.
+So this time, I was fortunate to get the beat from Beatdemons, who is an incredible producer, he’s worked for NBC/SNL, Bad Bunny, and more.
 I really appreciate all his work and he is next level.
-So happy with the song and the sound all together.
+So happy with the song and the sound altogether.

 Will there be any visuals along with this release?

-We just released an Official Lyric Video though VEVO and we are talking about a potential video.
+We just released an Official Lyric Video through VEVO and we are talking about a potential video.
 Yes!

 Do you have ideas you can share with us?